Blog Conference Tips by Layla Morgan Wilde.

 - All the brand reps at the exhibit booths are super friendly and eager to meet you.
 It’s their job to share what’s great about their brand and make you interested.
 There is NOTHING better than a face-to-face meeting ever.
 Be curious.
 Be polite.
 Be yourself.
 It’s not easy standing and talking at a booth all day under bright lights.
 A sense of humor and compassion goes a long way.

 - Seeing someone wear a silly or fun t-shirt is easy way to make conversation especially it’s a blog or brand you know.

 2) Plug-in or UnPlug?

 Most conferences are digitally-based so everyone is plugged in.
-Use the op of being there to live tweet who you just saw, met or having lunch with.
+Use the op of being there to live tweet, share an fb live or Instagram story who you just saw, met or having lunch with.
+Tag the person or brand.
 That said, don’t be so busy with your head in the digital cloud that you miss an exchange with a real person.
 The biggest takeaway for any conference is the value of one-on-one connections.
 Enjoy the memorable moments, the laughter and heart-to-heart talks.
 Bring a portable charger and a power strip is nice for sharing.
 Ditto, sharing mints or chocolate.

 3) Packing: Luggage and bags.